 In a survey, the American Pet Products Association found that it costs $1,641 per year on average to take care of a dog, between veterinary care, food, treats, boarding, grooming, vitamins and toys.
 If you can afford the initial Shiba Inu price plus the ongoing expenses, go for it!

 Why Should You Get a Shiba Inu?

 An ancient Japanese breed, the Shiba Inu was originally bred to hunt in the mountainous terrains, which explains both their agility and independence.

 If you’re looking for an obedient lapdog, this is definitely not the right pick.
 Shibas have a mind of their own, and it is often said that they’re like a cat in a dog’s body.

 For many people, however, that is the perfect choice for their lifestyle.
 And who could resist that absolutely adorable face and sweet smile?

 If you need any more convincing, watch the video below for a Shiba Inu 101.

 Shiba Inu Names

 If you do decide that the Shiba Inu price is within your budget and this is the breed for you, you’re going to need a name for your new pup.
 And we have plenty of ideas!

 You can start off with our guide to Shiba Inu names.
 The list was curated specifically for this attentive and active animal.

-The name ideas don’t stop here.
-If you’re not inspired by the resource above, try our online name generator and find even more options.
+Use our online name generator and find some excellent name options.
 You can sort by your favorite styles and themes.

 Easy Tips For Raising a Puppy